Chinglim/Lab5/README.md

 Apparently, this program will output values that is going up sequentially, out of port 3, as long as the post addition value is within '8'-'F' hexadecimal value.
 This is because for this range of number, their sign bit is '1', which meant that they are negative number , so the jump function to carry out the plus 1 will be carried out.

 This process will just end when the accumulator value reads 0 as the sign bit of the hexdecimal number.

+## 1st Program Instruction Cycle
+The defination of those cycles are labelled clearly in the diagrams attached " 0-90 ns waveform" and "90-170 ns waveform".

+#Answers to PRISM QUESTIONS

+1) When the controller's current state is "FETCH." what is the status of the following control lines:

+a) PCLd--High
+b) IRLd--High
+c)ACCLd--Low

+2)Current state is Decode LoAddr and the IR contains "OUT".
+What are the control signals that are asserted, and what will the next state be?

+Control signals: MEMSEL ,READ, MARLoLd

+Next state: Direct IO Execute

+3)What are the thre status signals sent from the PRISM datapath to the PRISM controller?

+-JMP
+-JN
+-JZ

+4)Why is it important that ACCLd signal be active during the execute state for the ADDI instruction?

+It is important so that the new sum value can then be able to overwrite whatever present value that the accumulator has.

+5)What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract and immediate value from the accumulator) to the instruction set.

+-One can do the 2's complement of the immediate value and then input it into the add function instead.
+-A mux can then be used to choose that 2's complement value once a certain signal is of active high.
+Therefore, allowing us to still be able to use the ADDI instructions